harbingerofme/DebugToolkit/README.md

 Also adds autocompletion for arguments and networked commands giving their information to the right people to the console.

+Track update progress, get support and suggest new features over at the [DebugToolkit discord](https://discord.gg/yTfsMWP).

 Some vanilla console functions you might not know:

 * The console can be opened with `ctrl+alt+~`.